Measure of Value

 Managing quality is easy when you have good people working for you, though they aren't always easy to find.
 When I interview someone for any position, I look for signs that they are knowledgeable and experienced, but what I look for most is that they care about the work they do.
 I like to see pride in their faces when they show me pictures of their work or feel their enthusiasm when they talk about something they have built.
 If I can sense that they really love what they do, I know they will be good quality workers who will put their heart and soul into their work and not need much or any supervision.

 No quality-minded carpenter wants to work for some "Nail-it!" fool who cares so much about doing things fast that he sacrifices quality for the sake of productivity - the kind of productivity that produces the sort of mediocre work that has to be torn down and rebuilt from scratch.
-But the second time, built with a less-than-great attitude and under pressure to do it even faster because now the job is behind schedule.
+But the second time, it was built with a less-than-great attitude and under pressure to do it even faster because now the job is behind schedule.

 I've never been known for my super-fast framing skills.
 In fact, I'm fairly slow.
 But one day, I overheard one of my former bosses talking to the job superintendent about my work, "It may be fast, it may be slow, but it is always right."
 At the moment of that recognition, I felt something I had never felt before - someone understood me in a way that I didn't understand myself - as an ethical quality minded worker that cared about his work.
 As those thoughts coalesced in my mind the rest of the afternoon, I thought about what motivated me to come to work each day.